Table of Contents

 To operate legally and manage transactions, you must open a corporate bank account in the UAE.
 Choose a bank that meets your business needs, such as Emirates NBD, Mashreq Bank, ADIB, or international banks like HSBC and Citibank.
 Required documents for account opening include:

-After incorporating your company, you can apply for:- Investor Visa: For business owners and shareholders
+After incorporating your company, you can apply for:

-The number of visas issued depends on the Free Zone regulations and office space size.
-Some Free Zones allow zero visa businesses, while others require a minimum office space per visa.
+The number of visas issued depends on the Free Zone regulations and the office space size.
+Some Free Zones allow zero-fee visa businesses, while others require a minimum office space per visa.

 If your company’s annual turnover exceeds AED 375,000, you must register for VAT with the Federal Tax Authority (FTA).
 Even if your revenue is below this threshold, voluntary VAT registration is allowed if your turnover exceeds AED 187,500.